yhuhz/Portfolio/README.md

 6. Just copy the rest of the files
 7. Run using 'npm run dev'

---
-Dependencies needed not included in the repo
+## Dependencies needed not included in the repo

-Backend:
+### Backend:

 1. npm i date-fns uuid
+2. npm i cookie-parser
+3. npm i cors